craigfrancis/php-is-literal-rfc/readme-v2.txt

 However, first we need libraries to start checking the relevant inputs are a LiteralString.
 The library can then do their thing, and apply the appropriate escaping, which can result in a value that no longer has the LiteralString flag set, but is perfectly safe for the native functions.

 With a future RFC, we could introduce checks for the native functions.
 For example, if we use the [[https://eiv.dev/trusted-types/|Trusted Types]] concept from JavaScript, the libraries could create a stringable ValueObject as their output.
 These objects can be added to a list of safe objects for the relevant native functions.
-The native functions could then **warn** developers when they do not receive a value with the LiteralString flag, or one of the safe objects.
-These warnings would **not break anything**, they just make developers aware of any mistakes they have made, and we will always need a way of switching them off entirely (e.g. phpMyAdmin).
+The native functions could then **warn** programmers when they do not receive a value with the LiteralString flag, or one of the safe objects.
+These warnings would **not break anything**, they just make programmers aware of any mistakes they have made, and we will always need a way of switching them off entirely (e.g. phpMyAdmin).

 ===== Voting =====